AIGAdc/dcdesignweek.org/_events-dcdw/workshop-the-space-type-continuum.markdown

   is-coming-soon: false
   is-featured-on-events: true
   is-featured-on-home: false
   featured-event-message: Whoa, don't miss this one.
-Whoa, don't miss this one.
-Whoa,
-    don't miss this one.
 event:
   date: 2019-09-21 13:00:00 -04:00
   description: 'Bring your typography to life with designer and MICA educator Kiel